peterjc/kana-chording-ke/hands-down-on-jis-macbook.md

 ## Chording Combos

-Pressing two horizontally adjacent keys together by moving the hand inwards (since these keys are normally pressed by the index finger), left hand for open brackets/braces:
+I have the three kinds of brackets as chording combinations pressing two horizontally adjacent keys together by moving the hand inwards (since these keys are normally pressed by the index finger), left hand for open brackets/braces:

 * `M` + `X` for `{` (Qwerty `R` and `T`)
 * `H` + `K` for `(`